 The Livability & Affordability Committee advocates for the benefits of robust regional planning, tracking issues relating to affordable housing, planning, transportation, protection of the Growth Management Act and other related issues.

-The Practice Committee reviews issues affecting the practice of architecture such as contracts, Quality Based Selection and changes to our state Practice Act.
+The Practice Committee reviews issues impacting the practice of architecture such as contracts, project delivery, Quality Based Selection, contracts, licensing and changes to our state Practice Act.
 Many of the issues addressed by this committee may require administrative rather than legislative action.
-Members of the committee work with the State Board of Architects to craft legislative fixes to our Practice Act to address recent NCARB and other desired changes.

 Practice Committee Subcommittee: Alternative Project Delivery